Ch0wW/goldsrc-fake-servers-firewall/README.md

 To make matters worse, this problem has been recently extended in Half-Life, shortly after the 25th anniversary update, where almost 75% of the servers listed were redirected to a single static server.

-Unfortunately for the community, and unlike any Source-based game, the GoldSRC's UI menu does not have any blacklisting options, meaning that blocking these fake servers within the game is **outright impossible**.
+Unfortunately for the community, and unlike any Source-based game, the GoldSRC's serverbrowser does not have any blacklisting options, meaning that blocking these fake servers within the game is **outright impossible**.

 # The Solution

-Sadly there isn't much to do engine-sided.
-The only solution to prevent seeing these IPs is to get the IPs of the fake servers, and block outgoing connections to these IPs with a firewall rule.
+Sadly, there isn't much to do engine-sided.
+The only solution to prevent seeing these fake servers is to get their IPs, and block outgoing connections to these IPs with a firewall rule.

 This project was thus made to block these servers directly through a rule on your Windows firewall, so that it gets immediately filtered by your system, resulting in more honest servers.

+# The only drawback

+The problem with blocking all of these fake servers is that VALVe isn't aware of this happening when sending them to the player.
+As a result, it might take a whole lot of time to display all servers.

+We recommend you from adding any server to your favorites, so you can see them faster.

 # Running the script